Certifiers Make Neural Networks Vulnerable to Availability Attacks: Availability Attacks against Certification

-The goal of our attacks is to decrease the certified robustness on data points with a backdoor trigger, allowing the adversary to consistently cause the model to \emph{abstain}, triggering the fallback with all the problems introduced previously.
-Since these training-time attacks alter the model itself, it is important to not significantly change its performance on the benign data distribution to avoid detection during model evaluation.
-In our case, this means retaining a high prediction accuracy and a good certified robustness.
+The goal of our attacks is to decrease the certified robustness of data points with a trigger, allowing the adversary to consistently cause the model to \emph{abstain}, triggering the fallback with all the problems introduced previously.
+Since these availability attacks alter the model, it is important to not significantly change its performance on the benign data distribution to avoid detection during model evaluation.
+In our case, this means retaining a high prediction accuracy and a low abstain rate.